flegmatik/linux-rootfs-resize/README.md

     chmod +x install
     ./install

-Tool is designed in modular fassion so support for other distributions can be easly added.
+Tool is designed in modular fassion so support for other distributions can be added without much work (I hope).